 Kamloops: Jim Currie and Earl Ritchie each gave appreciated ministry during June.

-Burnaby: David Alves and Jim Currie ministered the Word to profit at South Burnaby for the monthly Ministry Meeting in July.
+Burnaby: Jim Currie ministered the Word to profit at South Burnaby for the monthly Ministry Meeting in July.

 Andrew Bergsma and Jack Gould continue to visit Hutterite colonies with good interest being seen.

 Brandon: The assembly enjoyed one-night visits from N. Mellish and J. Portman recently.

 Portage la Prairie: The saints were encouraged at the annual conference held the middle of June.
 Speakers included N. Mellish, E. Parmenter, J. Portman, as well as local ministering brethren.
 Marian Ronald has been home for a short break and will return to her field of labour in Zambia the end of July.

 Shdiac: Grard Roy was with the assembly from May 15-28, giving ministry on his chart “Egypt to Canaan.”
 Both young and old believers expressed their appreciation for the practical ministry.
 A young man obeyed the Lord in the waters of baptism on May 28.

 Tracadie: Two weeks of meetings on “Egypt to Canaan” in early March with Grard Roy were appreciated.
 On May 14, a brother from the village of Pigeon Hill was baptized, giving much joy to the believers from both Pigeon Hill and Tracadie.
 Helped by Grard Roy and local brethren, Leslie Wells had 4 weeks of gospel meetings in June.